DanLesperance/Bioinformatics/README.md

 # Bioinformatics
-This repository is a large accrual of many of the programs I have written pertaining to my bioinformatics program and stuff I have done on the side.
+This repository is a large accrual of many of the programs I have written pertaining to my bioinformatics program and projects I have done on the side.